red-gate/honeycomb-web-toolkit/GULP-README.md

 It will be assumed that you've set your project up to build with Gulp.

 ### Packages
-These are the npm packages required to use Honeycomb with gulp: gulp-bower gulp-css-globbing gulp-debug gulp-sass
+Run the following command in your project's directory to install the necessary packages to use Honeycomb with Gulp:

 ```
 npm install --save-dev gulp-bower gulp-css-globbing gulp-debug gulp-sass
 ```
-will add the necessary packages to your project.

 Alternative packages and approaches may exist.